dinhtuan-zzz/webappAI/README.md

   - Button text is compact and hidden on mobile, visible on larger screens or on hover/focus.
   - Comment containers use unique IDs for robust scroll targeting.

+## ✅ Checklist (Task List) UX & CSS Improvements (2024-06)

+- **Robust Checklist Alignment & Nesting:**
+  - Checklists (task lists) now render with checkboxes and text perfectly aligned on the same line in the editor, preview, and comment display.
+  - Nested checklists are always indented and start on a new line, matching best-practice UX for task lists.
+- **Consistent Experience Across Views:**
+  - Fixed differences between editor, preview, and comment display by targeting both `.tiptap-editor` and `.comment-readonly.tiptap-editor` in CSS.
+  - Ensured that checkboxes and text remain horizontally aligned regardless of HTML structure (whether text is in a `<div><p>` or direct `<p>`).
+- **Accessibility & Visual Polish:**
+  - Increased checkbox size for better visibility and accessibility.
+  - Disabled checkboxes in comment display for read-only UX, with consistent accent color.
+  - All list types (bullet, numbered, checklist) now have visually distinct, accessible, and maintainable styles.
+- **Maintainability:**
+  - CSS is now robust to future HTML changes from TipTap, using block layout for `<li>`, inline-block for `<label>` and `<p>`, and restoring indentation for nested checklists.
+  - All changes are documented and follow best practices for extensibility and reusability.

 ---

 ## 🖋️ Editor & Comment UX Improvements (2024-06)